knative/eventing/docs/registry/README.md

 Implementation-wise, one potential solution is to have a controller for source CRDs, whenever one is installed, search for all the namespaces with eventing enabled (`kubectl get namespaces -l knative-eventing-injection=enabled`), and adding all the possible EventTypes from that CRD to each of the Brokers in those namespaces.
-A downside of this is that the Registry information is not "accurate", in the sense that it only has info about EventTypes that may eventually flow in the system.
+A downside of this is that the Registry information is not "accurate", in the sense that it only has info about EventTypes that may potentially flow in the system.
 But actually, they will only be able to flow when a CR is created.

 - ...